-Extornar acc QCE and QCIA policy and procedures handbook Policy and procedur External assessment is developed by the QCAA for all General and General (Extension) subjects See the QCE and QCIA Kingaroy State High Sch The QCAA publishes rul prepare for external ass schools to administer the ensuring student respons The academic responsibly all parties in an hone See also: External assessment - administration guide (provided to schools each year) The school will: communicate rules including teachers, maintain the securit provide supervision and guidelines Section 10 School external assessr ensure that all exter by teachers and stu supervise external es

-See the QCE and QCIA policy and procedures handbook (Section 10) Kingaroy State High School is governed by the requirements of the QCAA.
+QCE and QCIA policy and procedures handbook Policy and procedures External assessment is developed by the QCAA for all General and General (Extension) subjects See also: External assessment - administration guide (provided to schools each year) Section 10 See the QCE and QCIA policy and procedures handbook (Section 10) Kingaroy State High School is governed by the requirements of the QCAA.
 The QCAA publishes rules and expectations on the QCAA website each year to help schools prepare for external assessment.
 The External assessment - administration guide allows schools to administer the assessments using a consistent approach across the state, and ensuring student responses are their own.
 The academic responsibilities inherent in assessment administration should be approached by all parties in an honest, moral and ethical way.

-- communicate rules and expectations for external assessment to our school community, including teachers, students and parents/carers - maintain the security of external assessment materials - provide supervision and conditions that comply with the external assessment schedule and guidelines

-School external assessment (SEA) coordinators:

-- ensure that all external assessment guidelines and rules are shared with and understood by teachers and students - supervise external assessment, ensuring no undue assistance is provided that contributes to a student's assessment response

-Teachers:

-- · comply with rules and expectations when supervising the external assessment - inform students that the SEA coordinator will be advised of any alleged incident of academic misconduct - report incidents of suspected or observed academic misconduct to the SEA coordinator.

-Students:

-- read and comply with the external assessment student rules and information provided by the school - understand the importance of academic integrity when completing external assessment and what constitutes academic misconduct - are aware that if unauthorised material is taken into an assessment room, regardless of whether an attempt is made to use that material, they are in breach of the regulations

-Breaches of the external assessment rules are a form of academic misconduct.
-If an alleged incident of academic misconduct by a student is detected, the SEA coordinator is to:

-- permit the student to complete the assessment - inform the student that an academic misconduct incident report must be completed and submitted to QCAA - report an alleged incident of academic misconduct to the QCAA - complete an academic misconduct incident report that includes: a statement from the SEA coordinator and/or invigilator/s which may include witness statements and any relevant circumstances leading up to the incident and details of the discussion after the completion of the assessment
+The school will: • communicate rules and expectations for external assessment to our school community, including teachers, students and parents/carers • maintain the security of external assessment materials • provide supervision and conditions that comply with the external assessment schedule and guidelines School external assessment (SEA) coordinators: • ensure that all external assessment guidelines and rules are shared with and understood by teachers and students • supervise external assessment, ensuring no undue assistance is provided that contributes to a student's assessment response Teachers: • comply with rules and expectations when supervising the external assessment • inform students that the SEA coordinator will be advised of any alleged incident of academic misconduct • report incidents of suspected or observed academic misconduct to the SEA coordinator.
+Students: • read and comply with the external assessment student rules and information provided by the school • understand the importance of academic integrity when completing external assessment and what constitutes academic misconduct • are aware that if unauthorised material is taken into an assessment room, regardless of whether an attempt is made to use that material, they are in breach of the regulations Breaches of the external assessment rules are a form of academic misconduct.
+If an alleged incident of academic misconduct by a student is detected, th SEA coordinator and/or invigilator/s which may include witness statements and any relevant circumstances leading up to the incident and details of the discussion after the completion of the assessment

-· a seating plan of each assessment room at all assessment venues
+• a seating plan of each assessment room at all assessment venues